touilleMan/godot-python/tests/README.md

 Stages 4&5 ensure that we can call into Godot, while stages 6&7 ensure that we can expose Python to Godot.

+Stages 8&9 ensure that classes exposed by 3rd-party GDExtension can be accessed from Godot-Python, and vice-versa.